farnunglab/NFCtoQuartzy/README.md

 # NFCtoQuartzy
-A tiny workflow that lets anyone reorder common lab supplies by tapping an NFC tag (or scanning a QR code).
+A tiny workflow that lets lab members reorder common lab supplies by tapping an NFC tag (or scanning a QR code).
 The workflow makes use of Cloudflare Worker.

 When a tag is scanned: